 occurs when your imagination or senses (vision, hearing, touch, smell, taste)

 are stimulated and you become aroused.
 Your central nervous system sends nerve

-Problems with the blood vessels (vascular problems) may prevent blood from filling the penis or from remaining
+Problems with the blood vessels.
+These problems may prevent blood from filling the penis or from staying

 there long enough to maintain an erection.
 For example, long-term

 high blood pressure can cause damage to blood vessels